 Flat organizations decentralize the decision-making process, empowering employees by providing a direct connection to the c-suite.
 GitHub, Treehouse, and 37Signals are examples of flat companies with horizontal organization structures.

 Employees need to be empowered by more than a connection to the boss.
 They’ll need both job enlargement and enrichment, which is to say the scope and depth of their job responsibilities should be adjusted accordingly.
 They want to be given more opportunities to shine on their own.

 When you give employees autonomy, along with the proper training and support, they’ll diligently carry the company on their shoulders.
 It’s vital to let your employees connect with you, instead of trying in vain to connect with each of them.

 - Provide Continuous Feedback/Recognition

 One thing that’ll never veer from tradition is the importance of 360-degree feedback.
 Recent research found Millennial and Gen Z workers are most likely to be dissatisfied and want to leave their jobs within the next two years.
 Lack of recognition from the top is the most cited reason.

 The quest for self-fulfillment is part of the human condition.
 Providing continuous coaching and recognizing achievements goes a long way to providing this fulfillment to your employees.

-With your company culture built on this strong foundation, you’ll be in the position to succeed in the 2020 business atmosphere.
-Modern technology is creating new ways to be productive in the office, at home, and even on the commute between.
+With your company culture built on this strong foundation, you’ll be in a position to succeed in the 2020 business atmosphere.
+Modern technology is creating new ways to be productive in the office, at home, and even on the commute.
 Take full advantage of these opportunities to drive sustainable revenue long into the future.